syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 3. In PDF, all the elements are placed in absolute positions and has the possibility for content overlapping if misplaced.
 4. Essential PDF provides the rendered bounds for each and every elements added through PdfLayoutResult objects.
 This can be used to add successive elements and prevent content overlap.

-The code snippet below explains how to add an image from disk to a PDF document, by providing the rectangle coordinates.
+The following code example explains how to add an image from disk to a PDF document, by providing the rectangle coordinates.

 {% highlight c# %}
 [C#]

-//Load the image from disk
+//Loads the image from disk

 PdfImage img = PdfImage.FromFile("AdventureCycle.jpg");

-//Draw the image to the PDF page
+//Draws the image to the PDF page

 page.Graphics.DrawImage(img, new RectangleF(176, 0, 390, 130));